Nested Sequents for First-Order Modal Logics via Reachability Rules: Conclusion

 By contrast, the nested sequent formalism only employs \emph{trees} of Gentzen-style sequents.
 Having originally been introduced by Bull~\cite{Bul92} and Kashima~\cite{Kas94}, and further expanded upon by Br\"unnler~\cite{Bru09} and Poggiolesi~\cite{Pog09}, the formalism of nested sequents avoids the pitfalls of labeled sequents, often yielding proof calculi that require less bureaucracy, are more compact, and where termination of proof search is more easily obtained.
 Moreover, nested sequent systems have a range of applications, being used in knowledge integration algorithms~\cite{LyoAlv22}, serving as a basis for constructive interpolation and decidability techniques~\cite{FitKuz15,LyoTiuGorClo20,Lyo21thesis,TiuIanGor12}, and even being used to solve open questions about axiomatizability~\cite{IshKik07}.

 More recently, it was discovered that nested sequent calculi could be extracted from labeled sequent calculi with the properties of the former transferred to the latter~\cite{CiaLyoRamTiu21,GorRam12,Pim18}.
 This discovery led to the formulation of a methodology referred to as \emph{structural refinement}~\cite{Lyo21a,Lyo21thesis,LyoBer19,Lyo21b}, which consists of two parts: first, one leverages general results regarding the (automated) construction of labeled sequent calculi (in possession of favorable properties) for a class of logics based on their semantics.
 Second, one transforms the labeled calculi into nested calculi via the introduction of \emph{propagation} or \emph{reachability rules} (cf.~\cite{CasCerGasHer97,Fit72,Lyo21thesis}) and the elimination of structural rules, followed by a notational translation.
 This entire process yields a method of transforming the semantics of a logic into a (cut-free) nested sequent calculus for the logic, being used to provide new and previously unknown nested sequent calculi~\cite{Lyo21b}.
 Although this method has been investigated and put to use for a variety of different \emph{propositional} modal logics, it has yet to be applied to \emph{first-order} modal logics.
 Thus, the first contribution of this paper is the application and study of structural refinement in the setting of \emph{first-order} modal logics, being used to obtain (to the best of the author's knowledge) the first (cut-free) nested sequent systems for such logics.
+Interestingly, this method `naturally' produces a generalized version of nested sequents, which include collections of terms (called \emph{signatures}) in their syntax, used to process quantificational data.

 As in the propositional setting, first-order modal logics admit a Kripke-style semantics, but unlike in the propositional setting, each world is associated with a domain of elements used to interpret quantificational formulae~\cite{Kri63}.
 One may then characterize distinct first-order modal logics by either imposing frame conditions on the accessibility relation of the model (as with propositional modal logics), or by imposing conditions on the domains associated with worlds~\cite{BraGhi07,FitMen98}.
 Regarding the latter, one obtains distinct first-order modal logics depending on if domains are permitted to be empty, if domains are permitted to increase or decrease along the accessibility relation, or if domains are required to be constant.
 In this paper, we consider a class of first-order modal logics that consists of extensions of a base logic $\qk$~\cite{BraGhi07} with seriality, general path conditions~\cite{CiaLyoRamTiu21}, and the aforementioned domain conditions.